 The Department of History and Political Science provides an engaging and helpful approach to politics.
 I have found my professors to be knowledgeable, professional, and truly concerned for my spiritual health and as a result, I'm challenged every day to consider the way my faith intersects with current political issues.
 The department is training leaders that will skillfully engage our society's political landscape.

-—Nathan Landrum, B.S., Social Studies Education (political science concentration), graduating 2012
+—Nathan Landrum, B.S., Social Studies Education (political science concentration), graduate 2012